 Saffron (Crocus sativus) contains bioactive compounds that are responsible for its color, flavor and aroma.
-Saffron contains numerous phytoactive components, including crocetin and various crocins, as well as beta-carotene, kaempferol, lycopene, zeaxanthin, and safranal (a derivative of zeaxanthin which is the main component of saffron's fragrant essential oil).
+These include crocetin and various crocins, as well as beta-carotene, kaempferol, lycopene, zeaxanthin, and safranal (a derivative of zeaxanthin which is the main component of saffron's fragrant essential oil).
 Saffron components have been shown to have strong antioxidant, anti-inflammatory, neuroprotective, radioprotective, anti-carcinogenic and anti-tumor properties, as well as reducing blood pressure, anxiety and depression.

 Both saffron and crocin (a carotenoid) have been found to suppress DNA damage in a dose dependent manner in the livers, lungs, kidneys, and spleens of laboratory mice.
 Saffron has been shown to inhibit carcinogen-induced skin carcinoma in mice and to have cytotoxic action against human leukemia cell lines.
 Saffron also has been shown to cause cell death in HeLa and HepG2 liver cancer cells and TCC 5637 transitional cell carcinoma cells.
 Saffron extract and its constituent, crocin, have been shown to significantly inhibit the growth of colorectal cancer cells while not harming normal cells.
-Crocetin, a major carotenoid component of saffron, has been shown to have significant antiproliferative and proapoptic effects in pancreatic cancer cells in the laboratory and in laboratory mice.
+Crocetin, another saffron carotenoid, has been shown to have significant antiproliferative and proapoptic effects in pancreatic cancer cells in the laboratory and in laboratory mice.

 Breast cancer-related effects of eating saffron